bojbaj/Data-Analysis-Course/Week_2/Day_1/Practice_4.md

-# Practice 4: Comparing Chart Types
+# Practice 4: Conditional Formatting

-## Objective
-Understand when to use different chart types.

-### Task
+## Task
-1. Open `sales_data.csv`.
-2. Create:
-   - A bar chart for category-wise sales.
+1. Use the `Adidas_Sales_Data.csv` dataset.
-   - A line chart for monthly trends.
+2. Create a line chart for `Total Sales` trends by `Month`.
-   - A histogram to show frequency distribution of sales values.

-### Deliverables
-- Excel file with charts: `Practice4_Comparison.xlsx`.

-### Tips
-- Use histograms for numerical data distribution.
+3. Highlight the month with the highest sales using conditional formatting.
+4. Save your chart as "Practice4_Conditional_Formatting.xlsx".

+---

+## Deliverable
+Submit "Practice4_Conditional_Formatting.xlsx".